ucldc/ingest_deploy/README.md

 ### 2. <a name="deepharvest">Deep harvesting from Nuxeo</a>

-If harvesting from Nuxeo: once you've added the collection(s) to the Collection Registry, you'll need to run the "deep harvest" steps outlined at <a href="https://github.com/barbarahui/nuxeo-calisphere">https://github.com/barbarahui/nuxeo-calisphere</a>.
+If harvesting from Nuxeo: once you've added the collection(s) to the Collection Registry, complete the "deep harvest" steps outlined at <a href="https://github.com/barbarahui/nuxeo-calisphere">https://github.com/barbarahui/nuxeo-calisphere</a>.

 <a name="harvestconducting">Conducting a harvest</a>